rozek/hyperscript-notes/README.md

 >
 > * beware of _race conditions_(!) which may occur, because another event handler has already started running before your current one has been completed

+One of the biggest advantages of JavaScript's single-threaded execution model was the prevention of such race conditions - the fact, that \_hyperscript re-introduces them by asynchronous event handlers destroys the illusion of easy programmability

 ### Evaluate some Code at Runtime ###

 If you want to implement a \_hyperscript REPL or a "message box" like in HyperCard, LiveCode or similar, you will need a mechanism to evaluate \_hyperscript code at runtime.
 One solution (perhaps not the best one) is to insert the following script element before the \_hyperscript runtime itself: